 People browse the internet and search for things every day.
 According to GlobalWebIndex, 60% of the world’s population has access to the internet.
 And did you know that 53% of B2B and B2C website traffic comes from organic search?
 That means more than half of your website traffic could come from search engines like Google.
 So you need to optimize your website for search engines to get website traffic.

-But actually, SEO is not as complicated as it seems.
+SEO is not as complicated as it seems.
 Once you become familiar with the fundamentals of SEO, you’ll realize that SEO is about implementing best practices that give search engines and visitors the best chance of finding your website.

 SEO is completely different from search engine (paid) advertising.
 With paid advertising, you’re paying search engines like Google to show your website on the search result page.
-Instead, with SEO, you’re optimizing your website so it organically shows up on the first page of the search result.
+Instead, with SEO, you’re optimizing your website for google search, so it organically shows up on the first page of the search result.
 The number of visitors who come to your website through these search results is defined as organic traffic (because they found your website themselves).